AVSystem/Anjay/doc/sphinx/source/CommercialFeatures/CF-OSCORE.rst

 .. important::

     OSCORE support in Coiote DM LwM2M Server is currently a **work in progress**.
-    Provided example based on connection with Try-Anjay Server is only a demonstration that **will not yet work** out of the box.
+    Provided example based on connection with EU Cloud Coiote DM instance is only a demonstration that **will not yet work** out of the box.